signalscorps/file2stix/docs/conversions.md

 Extractions can be identified using the SRO linking it to the Report SDO (see: Relationships).

-### `TLP:AMBER`
+### `TLP:GREEN`, `TLP:AMBER` or `TLP:RED`

 In many cases, a person uploading a report will not want the report and the observables extracted to be shared with anyone else beyond their organisation.
-In such instances they would assign the report a `TLP:AMBER` designation.
+In such instances they would assign the report a `TLP:GREEN`, `TLP:AMBER` or `TLP:RED` designation.

-Like before, every time a new observable is detected, a new SDO Object is created but this time with a `TLP:AMBER` marking (except for ATT&CK and CAPEC STIX Objects).
+Like before, every time a new observable is detected, a new SDO Object is created but this time with a `TLP:GREEN`, `TLP:AMBER` or `TLP:RED` marking (except for ATT&CK and CAPEC STIX Objects).

-However, in the case of an observable being detected for the second time, unlike `TLP:WHITE` reports where a single object would be updated, new observable objects are always created for `TLP:AMBER` reports.
+However, in the case of an observable being detected for the second time, unlike `TLP:WHITE` reports where a single object would be updated, new observable objects are always created for `TLP:GREEN`, `TLP:AMBER` or `TLP:RED`reports.

-Put another way, `TLP:AMBER` reports will always have unique Objects from extracted Observables linked to them.
+Put another way, `TLP:GREEN`, `TLP:AMBER` or `TLP:RED` reports will always have unique Objects from extracted Observables linked to them.

-All `TLP:AMBER` Objects created from Observable extractions contain a `created_by_ref` of the user Identity that uploaded the report.
+All `TLP:GREEN`, `TLP:AMBER` or `TLP:RED` Objects created from Observable extractions contain a `created_by_ref` of the user Identity that uploaded the report.

 To give an example, assume report 4 is marked as `TLP:AMBER` and contains an IPv4 address observable (`198.51.100.3`).
 A new Indicator SDO Object is created for it (id = `01559644-3b76-4e2a-9cdd-4b7417e95640`) with marking definition `TLP:AMBER` and the `created_by_ref` for that user.